-MicroBlasting delivers controlled erosion at its best, as it provides very tight control over the media delivery process to accurately mill or etch surfaces.
-Controlled erosion can be performed on everything from hard ceramics to soft epoxies.
-Here are some key variables, requirements, and notes to consider:
+MicroBlasting delivers controlled erosion at its best.
+It provides very tight control over the media delivery process to accurately mill or etch surfaces.
+Controlled erosion with MicroBlasting can be performed on everything from hard ceramics to soft epoxies.
+Here are some things to consider:

 The blaster itself is a variable in controlled erosion applications.
 In order to control the erosive depth to 70 nanometers, a precise abrasive flow is required; however, not every micro-abrasive blaster supplies a consistent flow of abrasives.
 Even small fluctuations in the abrasive flow cause variation of particle velocities at the nozzle.
 Though imperceptible to the human eye, these variations result in the uneven erosion of a surface.
 All Comco micro-abrasive blasters feature our patented modulator system that feeds a precise and consistent amount of media into the air stream at 60 times per second.

 The most significant variable in a controlled erosion application is the composition of the substrate.
 Crystalline surfaces erode evenly and fracture along crystal interfaces.
 On the other hand, the ceramic part and the binder on sintered materials may erode at different rates.
 The ceramic may “pluck” from the binder, creating a large crater.
 Over time this plucking results in a wavy surface finish.